 #2 being the placeholders for the first, second and third argument of the relation respectively.

-Each tuple in the binary relation
+Each entry in the binary relation

 date_of_birth it can be searched efficiently on any attribute: if, for example,

-g of type
+g that of a chat group (of type

-Gang, the expression
+GroupId respectively), then the expression

 The two ternary relations

-leader: the expression
+admin: the expression

-rank(p, g) returns the rank of person
+karma(u, g) returns the karma of user

 g (and of course will fail if

 u never joined

 g).
 Similarly, ternary relations can be searched on any argument or combination thereof:

 g on day

-introduced_by) look similar to the
+friends look similar to